Chekhov’s Gun Explained: Definition, Uses, Techniques

 Just like loading a gun and not firing it can leave an audience disappointed, firing the gun without loading it can disappoint them too.

-To illustrate this principle, let’s look at a few examples of Chekhov’s Gun employed in famous pieces of literature.
+To illustrate this principle, let’s look at a few Chekhov’s Gun examples employed in famous pieces of literature or movies.

 Pride and Prejudice by Jane Austen